mateothegreat/svelte5-router/readme.md

   {
     path: "protected",
     component: Protected,
+    // Use a pre hook to simulate a protected route:
-    pre: () => {
+    pre: (route: Route) => {
+      console.log("pre hook #1 fired for route:", route);
-      // Crude example of checking if the user is logged in: if (!localStorage.getItem("token")) {
+      // Crude example of checking if the user is logged in.
+A more
+      // sophisticated example would use a real authentication system
+      // and a server-side API.
+      if (!localStorage.getItem("token")) {
-        // By returning false, the route will not be rendered and the
+        // By returning a new route, the user will be redirected to the
-        // user will stay at the current route: return {
+        // new route and then the post hook(s) will be executed: return {
           path: "/login",
           component: Login
         };
       } else {
-        return {
+        // By returning a new route, the user will be redirected to the
+        // new route and then the post hook(s) will be executed: return {
-          path: "/protected",
+          path: "/bankaccount",
-          component: Logout
+          component: BankAccount
         };
       }
     },
+    post: [
+      (route: Route): void => {
+        console.log("post hook #1 fired for route:", route);
+      },
+      (route: Route): void => {
+        console.log("post hook #2 fired for route:", route);
+      }
+    ]
   }
 ];
 ```